This is the full prologue of to-be Eternal Defenders book one.

 Prologue: Lifetimes at war

-Two elves stood silently at the Memorial Glade, deep within the Sacred Forest, where few could stand.
-One of them was Kraasian Darkwood, muscular male in his prime, twenty-one centuries old.
-Kraasian was over two meters tall, fighting with the sheer strength his body mass provided.
-He had his green hair cut short and his dark green eyes gazed at the monolith in front of him.
-Several names were engraved on it, but he came to pay his respects to three of them.
+Two elves stood at the Memorial Glade, deep within the Sacred Forest, where few could stand.
+One of them was Kraasian Darkwood, a two-meters-tall muscular male in his prime, twenty-one centuries old.
+He had his green hair cut short and his dark green eyes gazed at the monolith he knelt in front of.
+Of the names engraved on it, he came to pay his respects to three of them.

-First were Jandiel Darkwood and his wife Ivaria, a pair of exceptional warriors who fought when the demons invaded their world.
+First were Jandiel Darkwood and his wife Ivaria, a pair of exceptional warriors who fought when the demons invaded their world several generations ago.
 What they learned during the early skirmishes significantly helped the elven army in the coming battles.
-With their friends, they persuaded the Eternals, beings of myth and power, to bless their descendants so they could walk in their footsteps and defend their lands until the demons were defeated, thus founding the Order of Eternal Defenders.
-That happened several generations ago.
+Rumors were that Jandiel himself fought Rezam, the demon commander leading the first assault, and forced him to retreat.
+With his friends, Jandiel persuaded the Eternals, beings of myth and power, to bless their descendants so they could walk in their footsteps and defend their lands until the demons were defeated, thus founding the Order of Eternal Defenders.

 “Sometimes I feel like there’s a curse to pay off the strength of my bloodline,” Kraasian said.
 “For five generations, a Darkwood did not live long enough to know his grandchild.”